-3.5.1.3.3.
+3.5.3.3.
 Calibration Units

+The Calibration Units setting is available for analog load cells only.
 Calibration units are the same as the primary units selections, which include:

 grams (g), kilograms (kg) [default], pounds (lb), tonnes (t), tons (ton)